 - High-caliber guest speakers and tutors.
 Learn from the best industry professionals.
 James Marsh (director of The Theory of Everything) and Frank Spotnitz (show-runner of The X Files) are just a few of the guest speakers who’ve visited us.
 See more

-- Intensive and fast.
+- Two-year degree.
 Complete your course in just two years and start working in the industry sooner.

 - Student pack.
 Receive your personal state of the art laptop with Adobe Creative Cloud and Microsoft Office, that allows you to deliver professional video content